 You might hear this provision referred to as anti-dilution protection.
 Either phrase refers to any type of obligation within a contract to protect the ownership interest of shareholders within a company.
 Anti-dilution protection is frequently seen in the world of venture capital, especially with startup businesses in the early stages.
 Companies often need to offer dilution protection to entice people to invest in potentially risky business ventures.
 By doing so, the investors are protected but the business may feel the impact during future rounds of funding.

 If you need help with anti-dilution protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.